Van der Waerden's theorem: Proof

 where a is the basepoint, the s's are positive step-sizes, and the i's range from 0 to L − 1.
 A d-dimensional AP is homogeneous for some coloring when it is all the same color.

 A D-dimensional arithmetic progression with benefits is all numbers of the form above, but where you add on some of the "boundary" of the arithmetic progression, i.e. some of the indices i's can be equal to L. The sides you tack on are ones where the first k i's are equal to L, and the remaining i's are less than L.

 The boundaries of a D-dimensional AP with benefits are these additional arithmetic progressions of dimension $d-1, d-2, d-3, d-4$, down to 0.
 The 0-dimensional arithmetic progression is the single point at index value $(L, L, L, L, \ldots, L)$.
 A D-dimensional AP with benefits is homogeneous when each of the boundaries are individually homogeneous, but different boundaries do not have to necessarily have the same color.

 Next define the quantity MinN(L, D, N) to be the least integer so that any assignment of N colors to an interval of length MinN or more necessarily contains a homogeneous D-dimensional arithmetical progression with benefits.

 The goal is to bound the size of MinN.
 Note that MinN(L,1,N) is an upper bound for Van der Waerden's number.
 There are two inductions steps, as follows:

 Base case: MinN(1,d,n) = 1, i.e. if you want a length 1 homogeneous d-dimensional arithmetic sequence, with or without benefits, you have nothing to do.
 So this forms the base of the induction.
 The Van der Waerden theorem itself is the assertion that MinN(L,1,N) is finite, and it follows from the base case and the induction steps.

+Ergodic theory

+Furstenberg and Weiss proved an equivalent form of the theorem in 1978, using ergodic theory.